melkes/react-inventory-tracker/README.md

   * `npm start`

 ### Known Bugs
-No known bugs at this time.
+There is a tiny, blank, mystery button on the product detail page.
+It doesn't do anything.

 ## Roadmap
 ### Future development could include:
-* Page styling/layout improvements
+* Page styling/layout improvements.
-* Ability to save values when editing an item
+* Ability to populate an item's existing values on the form when editing an item.

 ## License